rlennon/chickchickrun21/README.md

     User access levels (client, administrator)
     Includes at least one self developed api and one webservice To be run over Azure
-    Frameworks : Terraform and Python
+    Frameworks : Terraform and Java
     Database : Microsoft SQL
     Database persistence technology : Azure Backup
     Define the business Requirements :